-My latest news is that I am starting as an Adjunct Research Scientist at the National Research Council in Argentina (CONICET).
-I will work at the Instituto de Calculo, FCEN, UBA where I will lead a data science research group focusing on the extraction of knowledge from electronic medical records.
+My latest news is that I am an Adjunct Research Scientist at the National Research Council in Argentina (CONICET).
+I work at the Instituto de Calculo, FCEN, UBA where I lead a data science research group focusing on the extraction of knowledge from electronic medical records.
 My goal in this part of my career is to switch from paid-walled science to open science.

 Teaching is another passion of mine.
-Most of my teaching is for graduate courses in introductory applied statistics for a health science audience.
-I recently became an instructor for The Carpentries and I am an instructor’s trainer in the making.
-I am looking forward to teaching my first Carpentries’ course.
+Most of my teaching has been for graduate courses in introductory applied statistics for a health science audience.
+I recently became an instructor and a trainer for The Carpentries and taught my first Carpentries’ course.

 I am active in the academic publishing world, where I am the creator and Associate Editor of AJDAA’s Methods for Addiction Research Section.
 Other ways I collaborate in research are by being a member of the Data Safety Monitoring Board at NIMH and an ad-hoc reviewer for RRD&D at the VA.

 The open source community helped me endlessly throughout my career.
 My way to give back to it is by helping the R community grow in Latin America.
-I started by co-founding R-Ladies Buenos Aires, then I became the new chapters’ liaison for R-Ladies Global.
+I started by co-founding R-Ladies Buenos Aires and I am now part of the R-Ladies Global Leaderhsip Team.
 I also co-created and chair LatinR <- Latin American Conference for the Use of R in Research + Development and co-founded R en Baires, a Buenos Aires R user group.

 I try to be involved and help as much as possible in any project that adds transparency and openness to research.
 I am passionate about ways to improve data analysis teaching, too.
 One of the roles I enjoy most is to help and mentor others.
 My passions are potentiated when they can flourish in Latin America.